 The ongoing demonstration of capability, sometimes called a laboratory control sample, laboratory control standard, QC check sample, or laboratory-fortified blank, is used to ensure that the laboratory remains in control while samples are analyzed and separates laboratory performance from method performance on the sample matrix.
-For initial calibration, the calibration must be verified by comparing it to a second-source calibration standard solution.
+For initial calibration, the calibration standard must be verified by comparing it to a second-source calibration standard solution.
 The laboratory control standard used for ongoing demonstration of capability generally can be either from the same source as the initial calibration standard or from a separate source.
 Some methods may require that both calibration and spiking solutions be verified with a second (external) source.
-When verifying the initial calibration control solution, its concentration must be within 10% of the second source's value.
-See 1020 B.6 below for further details on the LFB.
-Analyze QC check samples on at least a quarterly basis.
+When verifying the initial calibration control solution, its concentration must be within 10% of the value of the second source.
+See ¶ 6 below for further details on the LFB.
+Analyze OC check samples on at least a quarterly basis.